jakerenzella/personal-website/content/posts/2020-03-10-creating-an-inline-emoji-selector.md

 }
 ```

-The last thing we need to do is get the searched emoji into the dom.
+The last thing we need to do is get the resulting emoji into the DOM.
 For this, we will use a mat-action-list, binding to the `emojiSearchResults` array.
 The reversal of the array puts the closest results to the search term at the bottom of the list (closer to the input field).

 ```html
 <mat-action-list [hidden]="!emojiSearchMode" dense id="emojiSearchResults">